 You can check out Katrina’s Startup Week panel: Find the Root of Creative Blocks and Learn to Break Free on

 I’m Katrina Pfannkuch and I’m the owner of Creative Katrina.
 What I’m passionate about is using my professional writing skills and my coaching skills to help people tap into where they need to grow in their own life so they can be more successful in their business.

-Do you find that it’s more useful to get somebody with that sort of creative coaching early on in the business as opposed to later on in the business?
+Do you find that it’s more useful to start creative coaching early on in the business vs later on in the business?